wupingzj/smartbotweb-angular/README.md

 Angular Material is used as the main UI compenent library in this project.

+This project demonstrates
+- routing/navigation
+- query parameter passing
+- parent/child page data passing
+- UI component composing
-This project demonstrates the routing, UI component composing, service call to backend.
+- service call to backend
+- usage of Angular Material

 `To Do`: add a screenshot here